Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 NK

 Nina covers Python engineering vendors, AI/ML services, and rescue/turnaround engagements.
-Previously a delivery lead on enterprise Django builds and an engineering manager for a London-based AI startup, she has spent 12 years at the intersection of code and contracts.
+Previously a delivery lead on enterprise Django builds and an engineering manager for a Tallinn-based AI startup, she has spent 12 years at the intersection of code and contracts.